 Side note – how do you sit on these couches and watch that TV?
 Seems like a recipe for a neck ache.
 (I know it’s just staged that way, but why?)
 And here’s the same view after.

 The wall color is Peacock Blue from Benjamin Moore and it is, to quote Tim Gunn, a whole lot of look.
 AND I LOVE IT.
 Seriously.
 I have been pinning teal rooms since before we closed on the house, and when Brent crushed my dreams of having teal cabinets, I agreed only under the condition I could paint this room teal.

 So from the dining room, here’s what you see through the pocket doors.

 The boys love that chalkboard, and for some reason writing on a vertical surface is much easier for Cormac, so he’s getting lots of fine motor writing practice with it!

 The room is actually pretty minimally furnished.
 We’ve got a couch, rug, tv and cabinet that holds the TV junk.

 Couch is IKEA and thank goodness.
-With the way the kids (and Brent) treat furniture, I would be super sad to spend more than $800 on a couch.
+With the way the kids (and Brent) treat furniture, I would be super sad to spend more than $800 on a couch, I have contact the Furniture removals only once in my life and it was very painful.
 This serves it’s purpose just fine.
 The rest of the room is used as a wrestling arena, race track, and jumping pit.
 As you can see, the walls are pretty blank.
 Such is the case with all the walls in our house.
 It took me like 3 years to put pictures and art up at our old house, so who knows when it’ll happen here.